martinagabrielli/cuore.js/README.md

 [View Demo](https://martinagabrielli.github.io/cuore.js/)

 The idea to build this heart rate monitor came to me while on one of my daily runs in the park.
-I created a function called CuoreFactory that has the scope of creating a new object therefore an element on the HTML document.
+I created a function called CuoreFactory that is used to create a new object displayed in the HTML document.
 To create a new object, the CuoreFactory function is set to a variable.
-The function accepts a parameter of 'element' that stands for the HTML id tag (previously created) which it's gonna attach the class to.
+The function accepts a parameter of 'element' that stands for the HTML id tag (previously created.
 The object will create an HTML element that has a class value of 'cuore stopped'.
 This contains another div element with a class name of 'bpm', together with another div with class name of 'shape'.
-The shape element has another div with a class name of 'fill' that represents the oxygen level.
+The shape element is the heart shape container that has another div with a class name of 'fill' that represents the oxygen level.

 The CuoreFactory object has three properties: